 Noto.
 Noto's main street with reputed to be the most beautiful in Sicily.
 The spiral staircase to the bell tower provides a nice view of the town.

 Ragusa.
 This ancient hilltop walled city built of stone has amazing vistas.
 After a devastating 1693 earthquake, the town was largely rebuilt in the Baroque building style of the era.

 Locanda Don Serafino.
 There is an amazing restaurant and inn carved into the rock on which the town is perched.
 Remarkable ambiance, great service, excellent food.
-Just one very chic room in the inn so far.
+There is just one very chic room in the inn so far.